Greg Biffle: Other racing

 In 2003, Biffle competed in the International Race of Champions.
 He recorded a best finish of third at Talladega and finished seventh in points.
 Biffle, along with Roush teammates Kurt Busch and Matt Kenseth, raced at the 2005 24 Hours of Daytona for Multimatic Motorsports.
 The team lost a halfshaft during the race and finished 27th.

 In 2018, Biffle started the Sand Outlaw Series for racing UTVs.
-The series has since grown into a popular multi-class drag racing championship featuring hill climbs and flat track events.
-He competes out of his own UTV shop, Pace Offroad.
+Since then the series has grown into a popular multi-class drag racing championship featuring hill climbs and flat track events.
+He competed out of his own UTV shop, Pace Offroad.